Dr James Gerrard

 - Structured deposition

 I offer a variety of commercial services through the Cluster for Interdisciplinary Artefact Studies.
-These services involve the production of specialist finds reports, consultancy work and other projects for organisations working in the commercial archaeological and heritage sectors.
+These services involve the production of specialist finds reports (including Roman coins, small finds, pottery and Late Iron Age ceramics in the NE), consultancy work and other projects for organisations working in the commercial archaeological and heritage sectors.
 Please feel free to contact me if you require advice or assistance in these areas.

 I have been awarded research grants by: